Tuition and fees are subject to change without notice.

 - Apply for admission to Carl Sandburg College.
 Online Application

-- Create an FSA ID for the student and parent (if dependent).
-This is a one-time process; however your password will need to be updated every 18 months.
-The FSA ID gives you access to Federal Student Aid’s online systems and will serve as your legal signature.
-Create an FSA ID.
+- Create an FSA ID for the student and a separate FSA ID for the parent (if student is dependent).
+The FSA ID gives you access to Federal Student Aid’s online systems and will serve as your signature.
+We encourage you to write down the information used to create your FSA ID.
+It will be used each year you file for financial aid.
 The following video is helpful in understanding the requirements to set up an FSA ID.
 Instructional Video - How to Create an FSA ID.
+Use this link to Create an FSA ID

-- Complete the Free Application for Federal Student Aid (FAFSA).
+- Complete the Free Application for Federal Student Aid (FAFSA) available at www.fafsa.gov.
 Sandburg’s Federal School code is 007265.
-You may complete the FAFSA online via the internet at www.fafsa.gov.
-The FAFSA is used to award federal, state and some institutional aid.

-- Monitor your Financial Aid status at mySandburg/Self-Service Menu/MyFinancialAid/Financial Aid Self Service and your Sandburg email account.
+- Monitor your Financial Aid at mySandburg/Self-Service Menu/MyFinancialAid/Financial Aid Self Service and check your Sandburg email weekly.

 - Complete and submit any Required Documents on My Financial Aid.

-- After your award letter has been posted, you may apply for a student loan if it shows you are eligible.
-To apply for a loan, complete the three steps found under Apply for Federal Student Loan.
+- After your Offer has been posted, you may apply for a Student or Parent Loan.
+To apply for a loan, complete the steps found under Apply for Federal Student Loan or Apply for a Federal Parent Loan.

 Standards of Academic Progress